oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/ConnectModal/ConnectUsing.md

 The `AnimatePresence` component is used to animate the transition between the QR code flow and the injector flow.
 If the injector flow is used, the `ConnectWithInjector` component is wrapped in a `motion.div` component that is animated using the `contentVariants` object.

-The `ConnectUsing` component is used in other components throughout the Alephium Web3 project to provide a consistent way for users to connect to the Alephium network using different methods.
-For example, it is used in the `ConnectWalletModal` component to allow users to connect their wallets to the Alephium network.
+The `ConnectUsing` component is used in other components throughout the Oxygenium Web3 project to provide a consistent way for users to connect to the Oxygenium network using different methods.
+For example, it is used in the `ConnectWalletModal` component to allow users to connect their wallets to the Oxygenium network.
 ## Questions:
  1. What is the purpose of this code file?
 - This code file exports a React component called `ConnectUsing` that renders different connection methods based on the `connectorId` prop passed to it.